mitsuba-renderer/drjit/docs/loops.rst

        to capture subsequent modifications.

-       The second time, it returns ``false`` and updates the loop variables to reflect the (still symbolic) result following loop termination.
+       The second time, it returns ``false`` and updates the loop variables to reflect the (still unevaluated) result following loop termination.

+   .. cpp:function:: const Mask mask()

+       Return the mask value that was previously supplied to the :cpp:func:`cond()` function.
+This is only relevant when the loop recording feature is disabled---in all other cases, the return value is ``Mask(true)``.